nanovazquez/nanovazquez.github.com/_posts/2012-09-30-playing-with-azure-query.markdown

 });
 {% endhighlight %}

-Notice how easy is to iterate through all the containers, and the blobs inside each one of them.
-That's all I need to interact with azure blob storage, and to retrive the data I need to populate the treeView.
+I created the **TreeHelper** class to store & manage the tree data, creating the nodes they way **jsTree** wants them.
+Notice how easy is to iterate through all the containers in your account, and the blobs inside each one of them.
+Last, just for sample purposes, I decided to retrieve all the information at once instead of using an on-demand strategy.

+Below is a screenshot of the code in action:

 ![](https://github.com/nanovazquez/nanovazquez.github.com/raw/master/_posts/playing-with-azure-query/blob-storage-jstree.png)